thecodeflayer/alttp-tracker/FAQ.md

 Once links are created you can quickly navigate from the Entrance Links screen using the arrow icons.

-In the future, different selection options will be created for each mode to align with options available in the randomizer for those modes.

-_NOTE:_ Location validation logic is currently disabled if Entrance Shuffle is set to any option other than None.
-All locations will appear as available.
-In the future I may update the validation logic to support Entrance Shuffle but this will take some time.
+Entrance options are dictated based on the entrance shuffle option selected and align with the available options for that mode.

+For example, Simple mode will limit options based on several criteria, giving you limited options for each entrance type while Full will have quite a few more entrance options but require extra navigation steps to limit the selection.

 **Insanity**

 This mode functions the same way as the previous modes with the difference of how exit links are handled.
 Since Insanity mode in the randomizer allows for exiting a location to take you to a different location than from where you entered, exit links are not automatically created.
 The exception to this is single entrance caves, they will be linked back to the overworld entrance location since this is what the randomizer supports.

+**Location Validation and Entrance Shuffle**

+Location validation logic is currently disabled if Entrance Shuffle is set to any option other than None.
+All locations will appear as available.
+In the future I may update the validation logic to support Entrance Shuffle but this will take some time.

 ### Goal Settings